Browse the Guide:

 include publications, reports, photographs, and blueprints.
 Unprocessed.

 MAHOOD, THOMAS A. (1838-1916).
 CIVIL WAR REMINISCENCES, ca. 1895.
 0.1 cu. ft.
 Lieutenant with French's Battery, Giles Artillery (Wise Legion, Virginia Artillery).
 Collection consists of a thirty-six page retrospective written by Mahood of his war experiences.
 Describes the company's involvement in the Battle of Drewrys Bluff (May 1864), and the actions of the Legion commander General Henry A. Wise.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1979-002.

 Architect of Madrid, Spain.
 Collection consists of a lengthy curriculum

 MANNING, WARREN H. PAPERS, 1925-1928.
 0.1 cu. ft.
 Landscape architect in Massachusetts.
 Papers include Manning's reports and blueprint drawings on historic sites of Blacksburg, Virginia, including the Black homestead, Smithfield, and Preston Cemetery.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1962-007.

 MANUSCRIPT COOKBOOK [MID-ATLANTIC REGION?]. c.
 1840s-1915?
 Collection consists of a manuscript cookbook that includes a series of recipes dating from approximately 1840-1915; recipes for wine, syrups, baked goods, and preservation and pickling instructions.
 Finding aid available online.
 Ms2012-060.